mscottkey/roleplai-gm/docs/AI_FLOW_PATTERNS.md

 // ... other imports

 // 1.
-Import your new flow and its types import { summarizeText as summarizeTextFlow, type SummarizeTextInput, type SummarizeTextOutput } from "@/ai/flows/summarize-text";
+Import your new flow and its types import { summarizeText as summarizeTextFlow, type SummarizeTextResponse, type SummarizeTextOutput } from "@/ai/flows/summarize-text";

 // ... other server actions